maaario/mcp-gnns/README.md

-# Solving Maximum Clique Problem Using Neural Networks
+# Solving the Maximum Clique Problem Using Neural Networks

-This repository contains all code necessary to reproduce the experiments described in my master thesis "Solving Maximum Clique Problem Using Neural Networks" where simpler Structure2Vec and ChebNet networks are first trained to predict the largest clique size in the neighbourhood of each vertex or to order vertices according to these values.
+This repository contains all code necessary to reproduce the experiments described in my master thesis "Solving the Maximum Clique Problem Using Neural Networks" where simpler Structure2Vec and ChebNet networks are first trained to predict the largest clique size in the neighbourhood of each vertex or to order vertices according to these values.
 In the following step, these networks are used as a branching rule in branch and bound algorithm.

+The thesis is available in [Comenius University archive](http://www.dcs.fmph.uniba.sk/diplomovky/registracia/Detail.php?id=445).

 Its main components are:
 * `generator` - generator of random graphs to serve as training examples